hfiref0x/KDU/README.md

 # Wormhole drivers code

 They are used in multiple products from hardware vendors mostly in unmodified state.
 They all break OS security model and additionally bugged.
 Links are for educational purposes of how not to do your drivers.
-Note that following github accounts have nothing to do with these code, they are just forked/uploaded it.
+Note that following github account have nothing to do with these code, these code in unmodified state and provided only for educational purposes.

-* WinIo 3.0 BSOD/CVE generator, https://github.com/starofrainnight/winio/blob/master/Source/Drv/WinIo.c
+* WinIo 3.0 BSOD/CVE generator, https://github.com/hfiref0x/Misc/tree/master/source/WormholeDrivers/WINIO
-* WinRing0 BSOD/CVE generator, https://github.com/QCute/WinRing0/blob/master/dll/sys/OpenLibSys.c
+* WinRing0 BSOD/CVE generator, https://github.com/hfiref0x/Misc/tree/master/source/WormholeDrivers/WINRING0
+* PhyMem BSOD/CVE generator, https://github.com/hfiref0x/Misc/tree/master/source/WormholeDrivers/PHYMEM
+* MapMem BSOD/CVE generator, https://github.com/hfiref0x/Misc/tree/master/source/WormholeDrivers/MAPMEM

 # Authors